Top 10 Strangest Things About Living in Germany

 - Splitting bills: in Australia and Tonga being careful with your money is kind of an insult, whereas in Germany it’s more seen as a compliment.
 I’ve seen couples who live together split bills to the closest 10 cents, this is not a joke.

-- Shaking hands: this could just be an Engineering thing, but when I was working at Airbus, every morning it was expected to walk around the office saying “Guten Morgen” and shake the hand of every person sitting at their desks.
+- Shaking hands: this could just be an Engineering thing, but working at Airbus, it is expected to walk around the office saying “Guten Morgen” and shake the hand of every person sitting at their desks.
 Sometimes up to 20-25 people!
 I can confirm this doesn’t happen in the music business, though Leo and I did once shake the hands of every person in the pub after a gig.
 Maybe they were all engineers?

 - Uncomfortable silences: Germans aren’t known for being good at small talk, which most people consider fake and superficial.
 But isn’t small talk preferable to long awkward silences?
 I think yes!